 However, if you have nature, animal loving kids, then visiting the Galapagos Islands with kids should be on your wishlist!
 From swimming with giant sea turtles to hiking in the forest with land tortoises and basking on the beach with sea lions, this trip is like no other.

-The Galapagos Islands are a province in Ecuador, about 1,000km off the coast.
-Its isolated terrain provides a home for a diversity of plant and animal species, many of which are found nowhere else.
+The Galapagos Islands are a province in Ecuador, about 1,000km off the coast of South America.
+Its isolated terrain off the coast of mainland Ecuador provides a home for a diversity of plant and animal species, many of which are found nowhere else.
 Charles Darwin visited in 1835, and his observation of Galápagos’ species later inspired his Theory of Evolution.
 While this is often a trip families want to wait for, I will say that doing it with your children can be amazing given the right planning and timing.

 Visiting the Galápagos Islands has long been a dream of mine, but for several reasons I kept putting it off.
 One reason was financial.
-I didn’t think it was possible to visit the Galápagos Islands on a budget and two I thought that my son needed to be older.
+I didn’t think it was possible to visit the Galápagos Islands on a budget and two I thought this was a trip for only older children.

 After visiting the islands, I am glad that I waited and do recommend waiting for kids to be 8 years old and above.
-There is plenty for young kids however, so if you are in the area and your budget can manage it, definitely go.
+There is plenty for young children however, so if you are in the area and your budget can manage it, definitely go.
 You won’t regret it.
-Below are you top tips on visiting the Galapagos with kids.
+Below are our top tips on visiting the Galapagos with kids.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.